 How does Amazon Prime Video compare to Netflix for the total cost per title?

 Earlier this year, we released which countries pay the most for Netflix.
 If we look at the cost per title for both platforms– which countries are paying more or less for each streaming service?

-It also appears that India, Turkey, and Argentina enjoy great cost-effectiveness across both platforms.
-Equally, some countries appear to get more for their money on one platform than another.
+It also appears that countries like Egypt, India, Turkey, the Philippines, and Argentina enjoy great cost-effectiveness across both platforms.

 Can you get Amazon Prime Video for free?